 PEG Short Volume

-Public Service Enterprise Group Incorporated (PEG) operates in the Utilities sector, specifically the Regulated Electric industry, with a market capitalization near $38.48B, listed on NYSE, employing roughly 13,047 people, carrying a beta of 0.55 to the broader market.
-Public Service Enterprise Group Incorporated, through its subsidiaries, operates as an energy company primarily in the Northeastern and Mid-Atlantic United States.
+Public Service Enterprise Group Incorporated (PEG) operates in the Utilities sector, specifically the Regulated Electric industry, with a market capitalization near $37.81B, listed on NYSE, employing roughly 13,189 people, carrying a beta of 0.53 to the broader market.
+Public Service Enterprise Group Incorporated (PSEG) is an energy provider primarily operating through its subsidiaries in the Northeastern and Mid-Atlantic United States.
 Led by Ralph A. LaRossa, public since 1980-01-02.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.